PhD Admission FAQ

-The next application cycle will open in fall 2021 with a deadline in early December 2021 for matriculation in autumn 2022.
+The next application cycle will open in fall 2021 with a deadline of November 30, 2021 for matriculation in autumn 2022.
 We will update this website with more details in or around Sept 2021 with more details.
 Apply using the application portal next fall.

 How long does it take to get a PhD in Psychology at Stanford?

 The PhD program is designed to be completed in five years of full-time study.
 Actual time will depend on students' prior background, progress, and research requirements.
 The minimum residency requirement for the PhD degree is 135 units of completed coursework and research units, which takes approximately four years.
 The fifth year is typically spent working on the dissertation.

 What are the requirements for the PhD degree in Psychology?

 What are the different subfields within the graduate program in Psychology?

 PhD students must complete five quarters of teaching assistantships, working as a teaching assistant (TA) under the supervision of a faculty member.
 Students are required to attend a TA training workshop in their second year.
 In addition, students are encouraged to take advantage of department and university teacher training programs.
 Students for whom English is a second language are expected to acquire sufficient fluency in English.
 All international students must be approved by Stanford’s EFS department.

 How many students apply to the Stanford Psychology PhD?
 How many are admitted?
 What are the demographics?

 Stanford provides public reports with summary data about graduate programs and graduate admissions.
 Please consult the public dashboards published by Stanford's office of Institutional Research & Decision Support on doctoral admissions, doctoral enrollment and demographics, and doctoral completion and time-to-degree.